-There are no special terms or compensatory plans or arrangements relative to the resignation, termination of employment of such executive officers.
+There are no special terms or compensatory plans or arrangements relative to the resignation, termination of employment of such executive officers other than the Employees Stock Ownership Plan.
 However, such executive officer may receive compensation if he qualifies under the terms and conditions of the Company's retirement benefit plan.